AelasticS/aelastics/libraries/aelastics-types/README.md

 #### Direct relationships
 When defining a type that includes a direct reference to another type, you typically use `entityReference` to define a property that holds a direct uni-directional reference to another object or entity.
 This is useful for creating one-to-one and one-to-many uni-directional relationships.

-#### Composed relationships
+#### Complex relationships
-The `link` method is used to defined relationships between entities(bi-directional).
+The `link` method is used to define bi-directional relationships between entities.
 It creates a link or reference from one entity to another.
 This is particularly useful for defining relationships such as one-to-one, one-to-many, or many-to-many between different entities.

 The `inverseProps` method is used to define inverse properties in bi-directional relationships.
 This ensures that changes in one direction of the relationship are automatically reflected in the opposite direction, maintaining consistency between related entities.